 Analyzing Skillz's Unusual Options Activity

-Shares of Skillz (NYSE:SKLZ) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $15.2.
+Skillz (NYSE:SKLZ) shares experienced unusual options activity on Friday.
+The stock price moved down to $14.61 following the option alert.

 - Option Type: SWEEP